boboldehampsink/auditlog/README.md

 Changelog
 =================
+###0.2.2###
+ - Added the ability to clear the log
+ - Better fieldtype parsing
+ - You can now easily go to origin
+ - ID (and for Entries, Title) are also stored now

 ###0.2.1###
  - Fix "changes" url in CP - Thanks to Tim Kelty
  - Avoid Twig errors on array value - Thanks to Tim Kelty